Restoring Salmon Creek Watershed

 View All

-Our StreamTeam program proactively addresses the problems facing the Salmon Creek watershed.
-Since the voluntary program began in 1992, more than 850,000 trees have been planted to restore approximately 120 acres of land along 12 miles of stream length.
+Our StreamTeam program proactively addresses the problems facing out local watersheds.
+Since the voluntary program began in 1992, more than 1,000,000 trees have been planted to restore approximately 120 acres of land along 12 miles of stream length in the Salmon Creek Watershed.
 We’ve also installed 10 miles of livestock exclusion fencing and two miles of bank stabilization, and removed tons of garbage—literally!—with the help of dedicated people like you.

 Planting & Potting